lp177/SUS/README.md

 You can now open it by visiting the swap.html file of your server on all other device who you don't have / can't install browser extension  (quick tip: you have mobile browser like Kiwi for install browser extension in android) or rigth click on the extension button and select open here.

-You can build your own server in folowing this basic exemple (need to edit $myToken with your random token put in extension settings) for [serverurl]/swap.php containing:
+You can build your own server in folowing this basic exemple (need to replace MY_TOKEN_KEY_HERE with your random selected token put in extension settings) for [server]/swap.php containing:

  ```php
 <?php